marinebon/fk-iea/README.md

 The basic development workflow is:

-1. edit files
+1. edit `.Rmd` (or `.md`) files in `./content/modals/`.
 2. wait for your changes to be built and deployed to the website
     * NOTE: See the status of recent builds (:heavy_check_mark:, :x:, :full_moon:) on the [commit history page](https://github.com/marinebon/fk-iea/commits/master)

-This easily-accessible workflow has some drawbacks though:
+This easily-accessible workflow has some drawbacks:
 * waiting for the site to build can be tedious
 * typos and other tiny errors won't be caught until the site builds
 * only one file can be edited per commit, and the github editor isn't perfect.

 For these and other reasons, you may want to consider the "advanced dev workflow" in `./documentation/advanced_dev.md`.

+Alternatively: for an even more WYSiWYG-style content editor (e.g. google docs) edits can be made using the [prose.io](http://prose.io/) web application.

 ## Directory Layout
 Wondering which files to edit?